TheJesusFish/Retrotink-DV1-Profile-Repository/README.md

 - Deep Color
 - Target Decimation Set to 1600 for all console cores

 This is the profile the creator uses.
-If your TV supports Deeep Color and VRR, you shoudl use it too.
+If your TV supports Deep Color and VRR, you should use it too.

 ### More soon...

 ## FAQ

+### What did you adjust on the Console Cores?
+Aside from setting Target Decimation to 1600?
+Nothing.
+They look fine to my brain worms.

 ### Why are some of the games upside down?
 **TL;DR: Look for a "flip" dipswitch in the core's Menu**

-For some reason, the Tink4k rotates 90 Degrees Left cleaner than 90 Degrees right so, for my own sanity, I use the flip dip switch (when available) to accomodate that.
+For some reason, the Tink4k rotates 90 Degrees Left cleaner than 90 Degrees Right so, for my own sanity, I use the flip dip switch (when available) to accommodate that.

 I hope that both sides of the pillow are eternally cool for any dev who exposes this dipswitch in the menu.

 ### Why are there some games that aren't rotated or cropped properly?
+There are two possibilities here.

+First, I may have just missed it.
+I am (mostly) human and there are 900+ games here - I probably missed something.

-Some Toaplan (and Toaplan adjacent) games don't play well with direct video and cannot be decimated, cropped, or rotated correctly.
+Another possibility is that Toaplan (and Toaplan adjacent) games don't play well with direct video and cannot be decimated, cropped, or rotated correctly.
 Until they receive updates, there isn't much I can do.

+Either way, please file an [issue](https://github.com/TheJesusFish/Retrotink-DV1-Profile-Repository/issues) for it (if one doesn't exist already).
+This will help me immensely.

 ### Why is a profile for [game] missing?
 Probably because the game was released after I released a pack for the month.
 I'm going to try to release towards the end of every month, but that means that there will be a period of time every month where new cores aren't yet in the zip.